GrapheneOS/hardened_malloc/README.md

       of the quarantine
 * Memory in fresh allocations is consistently zeroed due to it either being fresh pages or zeroed on free after previous usage
-* Delayed free via a combination of FIFO and randomization for slab allocations
 * Random canaries placed after each slab allocation to *absorb* and then later detect overflows/underflows
     * High entropy per-slab random values